OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 ---
-title: Open Excel from your web page and embed your Office add-in
+title: Open Excel from your web page and embed your Office Add-in
-description: 'Open Excel from your web page and embed your Office add-in.' ms.date: 09/15/2020
+description: 'Open Excel from your web page and embed your Office Add-in.' ms.date: 09/15/2020
 localization_priority: Normal
 ---

-# Open Excel from your web page and embed your Office add-in
+# Open Excel from your web page and embed your Office Add-in

 :::image type="content" source="../images/pnp-open-in-excel.png" alt-text="Image of Excel button on your web page opening up a new Excel document with your add-in embedded and auto-opening.":::

 Extend your SaaS web application so that your customers can open their data from a web page directly to Microsoft Excel.
 A common scenario is that customers will be working with data in your web application.
-Then they’ll want to take the data into an Excel document.
+Then they’ll want to copy the data into an Excel document.
 For example, they may want to perform additional analysis using Excel.
 Typically, the customer is required to export the data to a file, such as a .csv file, and then import that data into Excel.
-They also have to manually add your Office add-in to the document.
+They also have to manually add your Office Add-in to the document.

-You can simplify this scenario to a single click on a button by the customer.
-A button on your web page generates and opens the Excel document.
-You can also embed your Office add-in inside the document and have it display when the document opens.
+Reduce the number of steps to a single button click on your web page that generates and opens the Excel document.
+You can also embed your Office Add-in inside the document and display it when the document opens.
 This ensures the customer still has access to your application features.
-When the document opens, the data the customer selected, and your Office add-in is already available for them to continue working.
+When the document opens, the data the customer selected, and your Office Add-in is already available for them to continue working.

 This article shows you code and techniques for implementing this scenario in your own SaaS web application.

-## Create a new Excel document and embed an Office add-in
+## Create a new Excel document and embed an Office Add-in

-First let’s learn how to create an Excel document from a web page, and embed an add-in into the document.
+First, let’s learn how to create an Excel document from a web page, and embed an add-in into the document.
 The [Office OOXML Embed Add-in code sample](https://github.com/OfficeDev/Office-OOXML-EmbedAddin) shows how to embed the [Script Lab add-in](https://appsource.microsoft.com/product/office/wa104380862) into a new Office document.
 Although the sample works with any Office document, we’ll just focus on Excel spreadsheets in this article.
 Use the following steps to build and run the sample.

 1. Extract the sample code from  https://github.com/OfficeDev/Office-OOXML-EmbedAddin/archive/master.zip into a folder on your computer.
-2. Follow the steps in the To use the project section of the readme to build and run the sample.
+2. To build and run the sample, follow the steps in the **To use the project** section of the readme.
 3. When you run the sample it will display a web page similar to the following screen shot.
 Use the web page to create a new Excel document that contains Script Lab when it opens.
 :::image type="content" source="../images/embed-script-lab-sample-ui.png" alt-text="Screen shot of the web page that the embed script lab sample displays for selecting an Excel file and embedding the script lab add-in into it.":::

 ### How the sample works

-The sample code is using the OOXML SDK to embed the Script Lab add-in to the Excel document that you choose.
-The following Information is taken from the [readme’s](https://github.com/OfficeDev/Office-OOXML-EmbedAddin/blob/master/README.md) **About the code** section.
+The sample code uses the OOXML SDK to embed the Script Lab add-in to the Excel document that you choose.
+The following Information is taken from the [**About the code** section](https://github.com/OfficeDev/Office-OOXML-EmbedAddin/blob/master/README.md) in the readme file.

 The file **Home.aspx.cs**: